 Provider-based billing is a type of billing for services provided in a clinic or department which is considered to be part of the hospital.
 This is often the case with large health care systems.
 Clinics located several miles away from the main hospital campus may be considered part of the hospital.
 Even though you’re seeing your regular physician in a clinic setting and not actually “hospitalized,” your visit is billed under the hospital rather than the physician’s office.

-Clinical care will not change.
-Patients will continue to see their regular doctor and health care team and continue to receive excellent quality care.
-Scheduling appointments and tests will be handled as they have been in the past.
-Medicare patients will be asked to complete an “MSP questionnaire” on every visit which contains 10-15 questions.
+Clinical care is the same.
+Patients continue to see their regular doctor and health care team and continue to receive excellent quality care.
+Scheduling appointments and tests are handled the same.
+Medicare patients are asked to complete an “MSP questionnaire” on every visit which contains 10-15 questions.
 We recognize this may feel repetitive but it is a government requirement.
-We will provide patients with a handy reference card to assist with this process.
+We provide patients with a handy reference card to assist with this process.

 Are all patients being billed this way?